 MEAL AND REST BREAKS LAWS IN CALIFORNIA

-Instead, breaks are given more out of courtesy and company policy, since most businesses realize employees who are trying to work while tired and hungry will not be very productive.
-In most companies, employees are paid only for their short breaks, not their lunch break.
-Yet while federal law may not make these breaks mandatory, state laws in California tell an entirely different story.
-If you are having problems with your employer over meal and rest breaks, discuss your concerns with an employment attorney in Los Angeles.
+Instead, breaks are offered out of courtesy and company policy.
+Businesses realize fatigued and hungry employees are likely to be less productive.
+While federal law may not make these breaks mandatory, state laws in California tell an entirely different story.
+If you have problems with your employer over meal and rest breaks, discuss your concerns with an employment attorney in Los Angeles.

 Paid and Unpaid Breaks

 Under federal law, paid and unpaid breaks often come into question when disputes arise between employees and employers.
-For example, federal law does require employers to pay employees for all hours worked, including lunch breaks.
-Thus, if a person continues their work duties during a scheduled break, such as a receptionist manning a front desk or a server getting something to eat while continuing to wait on tables, they are required to be paid for this time.
+For instance, federal law does require employers to pay employees for all hours worked, including lunch breaks.
+Thus, if a person continues their work duties during a scheduled break, such as a receptionist operating a front desk or a server getting something to eat while continuing to wait on tables, they are required to be paid for this time.
 If this is not happening for you, speak to a Los Angeles lawyer for rest and meal breaks at Mann & Elias.

 “Bona Fide” Breaks

 Whether it will be a paid break is left up to the discretion of the employer.
-In cases where you cannot be relieved of all duties, your employer must give you an on-duty meal break for which you must be paid.
+In cases where you cannot be relieved of all duties, your employer must give you an on-duty, paid lunch.
 However, if this occurs, you must agree to it in writing.
-When disputes involving paid or unpaid meal breaks occur between you and your employer, don’t allow yourself to be cheated out of income you deserve.
+When disputes involving paid or unpaid meal breaks arise, don’t let yourself get cheated out of the income you deserve.

 THE LAW OFFICES OF MANN & ELIAS